anderping/Mental-Health/README.md

 **Evaluation**: Submissions are evaluated using Accuracy Score.

 <ins>**Final result**</ins>: Accuracy of ***0.80197*** obtained in test data using ***Tensorflow's Neural Networks***.

+To see the notebook open the following file:

+    src > Mental Health.ipynb